nuclearsandwich/nuclearsandwich.com/src/posts/2016-10-06-the-kind-of-engineer-i-want-to-be.md

 Collaboration doesn't stop with my fellow engineers.
 Building software collaboratively mandates empathy and respect for a project's writers, testers, administrative staff, and audience.
-There is a tendency among software professionals to assume that passing proficiency with a new discipline will come as easily as it does with a new programming language or environment.
-The reality is that anyone who has successfully built and deployed an application in any language has a specialist understanding of _software_.. not any other discipline.
-I've certainly been guilty of that hubris in the past, and I still catch it nudging up occasionally, but working closely with true talents in other disciplines put the notion that I could do what they do as readily as they do it safely to bed.

 There's no replacement for working with people who are good at what they do.